 Faculty and Staff Procedure

-Faculty Member or the Department Chair for which the CPL credit is requested receives a CPL request form from the student that has Section 1 of the CPL Portfolio Form completed.
+Faculty member or the Department Chair reviews the CPL criteria with the student to determine if CPL is a good fit.
+They direct the student to the correct CPL form linked on the CCC intranet.
+They assist the student in listing the instructor and department chair.
+The student completes section one of the CPL form.

-The faculty member or Department Chair will inform the student whether or not CPL is available according to department or program guidelines.

 In situations where there are department or program guidelines for CPL credit:

 The faculty member or Department Chair determines whether the student has met the program guidelines for granting CPL credit).

-If so, the faculty member or Department Chair completes the applicable portion of the CPL Portfolio Form, indicating that the student can earn CPL credit for the course indicated.
+If so, the faculty member or Department Chair selects the appropriate CPL form from the CPL webpage in myClackamas.
+The student completes their section of the form and signs it agreeing to the fee (if applicable).

-The CPL Form is sent to the Administrative Coordinator, who will:
+The CPL Form is sent to the faculty member to enter the course and credit information.
+Then the form is automatically sent to:

-contact the Dean and submit the CPL form for review.
+the Dean for review and a signature.

-if approved, the Dean will sign the CPL Portfolio Form and the Scheduling Office will be contacted via the Course Scheduling email, by the Administrative Coordinator, in order to have the CPL section created in the Student Information System (SIS).
+if approved, the form is sent to the Scheduling Office, in order to have the CPL section created in the Student Information System (SIS).

-give the CPL form to Enrollment Services after 2.a.III.i and 2.a.III.ii are complete.
+After the section is created, it is sent to Registration & Records who ensure the student is eligible for CPL.
+Registration & Records also calculates the fee and contacts the student with payment instructions.

-The student is registered for the CPL version of the course and receives credit according to the CPL standards, assuming other CPL requirements (e.g. student status/minimum credits at CCC) have been met.
+After payment, the student is registered for the CPL version of the course and receives credit according to the CPL standards, assuming other CPL requirements (e.g. student status/minimum credits at CCC) have been met.
 See ISP 360 Credit for Prior Learning for all CPL standards.

-After registration, the student is responsible to pay the CPL fee.
-Enrollment Services contacts the student to let them know that they need to submit payment.

 In situations where there are no department or program guidelines, the student must be assessed by a faculty member who is approved to teach the course.
 The faculty member will review the department’s course outline and discuss the associated learning outcomes with the student, including possible methods for assessing the student and how many credits could potentially be earned.
 Assessment may include in-person meetings in addition to other forms of communication.

 If the student wishes to proceed with an attempt to earn CPL credit: